GrammaticalFramework/gf-eclipse-plugin/README.markdown

 #### Settings

 1. Add the GF perspective by clicking **Open Perspective &rarr; Other** and choosing **GF**.
 1. The plugin will try to determine the path to your GF executable automatically.
 You can always check/overwrite it by going to **Window &rarr; Preferences &rarr; Grammatical Framework**.
+This path should **include** the name of the GF binary itself, e.g. `/home/john/.cabal/bin/gf` or `C:\Users\John\GF\gf.exe`.
 1. You can also adjust the verbosity level of the GFEP console log in the preferences window.

 ### Updating the plugin